ycoconuty/radb-as-prefixes/README.md

 ---

+## Use cases
+Automatically refresh AS prefixes and export them to JSON for use in Xray (e.g. routing rules based on specific ASNs).

+Restrict SSH access to only the current GitHub address ranges by generating nftables/ipset rules from the GitHub AS prefixes, so that only GitHub Actions or other GitHub infrastructure can reach your SSH port for automated deployments/commits.

+---

 ## Why would I use this?

 - You want to build dynamic firewall rules based on RADb data (per-AS rules). [web:8]